 - Status Quo rerecorded a song for an Australian supermarket company with lyrics advertising the company.
 It makes every Australian cry with anger.

 - "Little Boxes" as a theme for how using a certain mobile phone will give you discounts for big chain stores?
 Why not?

 - Arthur Prysock later adapted his 1978 song “Here’s to Good Friends” into a jingle for Löwenbräu beer.

 - In another In-Universe Example, Phoebe from Friends reunites with her old singing partner, who had left to write jingles.
 Later she is horrified to find that her friend had appropiated her signature song "Smelly Cat" and sold it for use in a kitty litter commercial.

-- NBC has used the intro of Deep Purple's "Knocking at Your Back Door" to promote a new show called Shark Hunters...the problem is that, even though that intro sounds like a Jaws parody, it's also a song about anal sex.
+- NBC has used the intro of Deep Purple's "Knocking at Your Back Door" to promote their show Shark Hunters...the problem is that, even though that intro sounds like a Jaws parody, it's also a song about anal sex.

 - Toyota used the song "Bargain" by The Who - emphasising the lines "I call that a bargain / the best I ever had."
 It's actually a song about how love is better than material possessions.

 - A cover of "Our House" by Crosby Stills & Nash was used as a jingle for Eckrich sausage in the '80s.